filipviz/move-docs/content/en/docs/dao/multisig.md

 2. The Movement Multisig must maintain a Safe threshold equal to or greater than 60 percent of the number of Multisig members.
 3. All Movement Multisig transactions must be in accordance with the Movement DAO governance process.

-Multisig members in violation of these principles are to be removed from the Movement Multisig.
+Multisig members in violation of these principles are to be removed from the Movement Multisig at the discretion of dao-lawfirm.eth.